What are the different property types for real estate diversification?

 Expert Insight

-"Different sectors bloom at different times.
-The recent surge in logistics and industrial real estate is a prime example of how staying diversified allows you to benefit from structural shifts in the global economy, such as the rise of digital retail."
+From observing successful investors, I have learned that diversification across property types is essential for long-term stability.
+Each sector has its own economic drivers and responds differently to market conditions.
+The recent surge in logistics and industrial real estate is a prime example of how diversification allows you to benefit from structural shifts like the rise of digital retail.

 Related Considerations